ioanmitro/neural_network_timeseries_prediction/README.md

 3.pandas --> Used to read files

-4.tensorflow --> Based on the keras of tensorflow
+4.tensorflow --> Based on the Keras of Tensorflow

 5.matplotlib --> Used for the plots